Subscribe to stay updated

 In this article, you’ve seen some great examples of wine label designs - from contemporary and minimalist to vintage and abstract.
 As a producer of wine, you can take all of these tips into consideration.

-And if you own your own wine store (or want to create a more upscale look to your exported bottles), create your own branded boxes and paper bags.
+And if you own your own wine store (or want to create a more upscale look to your exported bottles), create your own ecommerce packaging and paper bags.